 At Lauds the 'second scheme' of psalms is sung: Pss 50, 117, 62, Canticle of the Three Children (Benedictus es) and 148.
 The antiphons at Lauds are proper to the Sunday as are the versicle after the hymn Aeterne, chapter, antiphon at the Benedictus and collect.
-After the collect of the Sunday a commemoration of St. Ignatius is sung.
+After the collect of the Sunday a commemoration of St. Timothy is sung.
 The Suffrage is omitted.

 At all the Hours the antiphons and chapters are proper.
 At Prime the order of psalmody is changed and four psalms are sung, Pss.
 92, 99 (displaced from Lauds) and the usual first two stanzas of Ps.
 118. Both Quicumque and the Dominical preces are omitted.

 At Mass the Gloria is omitted.
 The ministers wear violet dalmatic and tunicle.
-The second collect is of St. Ignatius.
+The second collect is of St. Timothy.
 Today there is no third collect.
 A Tract replaces the Alleluia after the Gradual, the Credo is sung and the Preface is of the Blessed Trinity.
 Benedicamus Domino is sung, by the deacon facing the altar, as the dismissal.

 Art: Jerome Nadal